-Turn off ILB, if it is on, to avoid accidental activation by that device.
+If installed, turn off ILB, to avoid accidental activation by that device.
 Put READY switch in the OFF position for now.
 First, check battery in wireless transmitter to insure that it is connected and in good condition i.e. fresh.
 Now activate the wireless sensor you wish to test.
 Each wireless sensor has some form of test or manual operation capability.
 Refer to specific sensor information for location or method of manual activation for testing.
 The red indicator light should come on where applicable.
 This indicates the battery is good and the transmitter is sending a signal.
 If not, the battery is probably weak.
 Change and proceed.